aloysiusng/Big-Data-Archiecture-for-News-Dataset/README.md

 ## Business question 3:

-**Business Question:** Can we have recommendations for categorizing articles? <br/>
+**Business Question:**  Can we identify what words are commonly used for headlines based on categories? <br/>
 **Target beneficiary:** Article authors
-**How does it help?** This helps article authors to understand the category of the article they are writing.
-This can help them to focus on the categories that are trending and produce more articles on those categories.
+**How does it help?** This helps article authors to understand what words are commonly used for headlines.
+This can help them to focus on the words that are commonly used for headlines based on categories and produce more articles with those words.
 ---

 ## How to set up the project